 - Visit Pearl Harbor Memorial: The Pearl Harbor Visitor Center and USS Arizona Memorial are popular free activities for kids.
 Here you can learn about the events that launched the United States into World War II.

 - Watch big wave surfing on the North Shore in the winter months.

 - Hike Waimea Valley: With a fully paved trail, the hike to Waimea falls is a nice easy walk suitable for kids of all ages.
 You will not be disappointed as you stroll through beautiful plants and flowers.
 When you arrive at the falls, you can grab a life -jacket and swim at the bottom.

 - Visit the Honolulu Zoo: Within walking distance from Waikiki beach, the Honolulu zoo is a family activity to learn about Hawaii’s indigenous species.
 You can visit the entire zoo in about two-three hours.

 Best Area to Stay in Oahu for Families

-- Waikiki is best for families looking for city-life mixed with the beach.
-Within walking distance to attractions and activities, you can avoid renting a car if you stay here.
+- Waikiki is best for families looking for city life mixed with the beach.
+You can avoid renting a car if you stay within walking distance of attractions and activities.
 But be mindful of the crowds.
 A great Budget-Friendly option is the Captain Cook Resorts, a vacation rental agency that offers a lot of great affordable condos in Waikiki.
 I recommend renting in the Ilikai building; it is steps away from the beach and the Hilton Lagoon, perfect for families with small children.